trailblazer/trailblazer.github.io/gems/cells/trailblazer.md

 {% callout %}
 This gem can be used **stand-alone** without Trailblazer, its only dependency is the `cells` gem.
 {% endcallout %}

+A `Trailblazer::Cell` is a normal cell with Trailblazer semantics added.
+Naming, file structure, and the way views are resolved follow the TRB style.
+Note that this will be the standard for Cells 5, which will drop all old "dialects".

 ## Installation